Privacy Policy

 Our website embeds videos of the website YouTube.
 The website operator is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 We use YouTube in the expanded data protection mode.
 According to YouTube, this mode ensures that YouTube does not store any information about visitors to this website before they watch the video.
 Nevertheless, this does not necessarily mean that the sharing of data with YouTube partners can be ruled out as a result of the expanded data protection mode.
-For instance, regardless of whether you are watching a video, YouTube will always establish a connection with the Google DoubleClick network.
+For instance, regardless of whether you are watching a video, YouTube will always establish a connection with the Google Marketing Network.

 As soon as you start to play a YouTube video on this website, a connection to YouTube’s servers will be established.
 As a result, the YouTube server will be notified, which of our pages you have visited.
 If you are logged into your YouTube account while you visit our site, you enable YouTube to directly allocate your browsing patterns to your personal profile.
 You have the option to prevent this by logging out of your YouTube account.